sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

   </figure>
 </div>

-1. With the `src` CLI the user **generates a set of patches** by running `gofmt` over every repository that has a `go.mod` file, leveraging Sourcegraphs search capabilities.
+1. The `src` CLI **generates a set of patches** by running `gofmt` over every repository that has a `go.mod` file, leveraging Sourcegraphs search capabilities.

-    This is called **executing an _action_** (an _action_ is a series of commands and Docker containers to run in each repository) and yields **set of patches**, one for each repository, which you can inspect either in the CLI or in the Sourcegraph UI.
+    This is called **executing an _action_** (an _action_ is a series of commands and Docker containers to run in each repository).
+It yields a **set of patches**, one for each repository, which you can inspect either in the CLI or in the Sourcegraph UI.
 1. The patches are then used to **create a draft campaign**.
-1. At this point, since it's a draft camapaign, no changesets (_pull requests_ in the case of GitHub here) have been created on the code host.
+1. At this point, since it's a draft camapaign, no changesets (or _pull requests_ in the case of GitHub) have been created on the code host.
 1. The user then selectively **creates GitHub pull requests** by publishing single patches.

 <div class="clearfix"></div>